jiedali/msia490-nlp-news-summarization/README.md

 ### **Goal**:
-My goal of this project is to build a news headline generator exploaring both abstractive and extractive text summarization technique.
+* My goal of this project is to build a news headline generator exploring both abstractive and extractive text summarization technique.

 ### **Approach**:

-**Method 1 Abstractive Model**: Encoder-Decoder based, bi-directional LSTM with Attention for Encoder, basic unidirectional LSTM for decoder.
+##### **Method 1 Abstractive Model**:
+* Encoder-Decoder model, bi-directional LSTM with Attention for Encoder, basic unidirectional LSTM for decoder.

-**Method 2: Extractive Model**: Use pre-trained BERT to create sentence embeddings, then perform K-means clustering on the sentence embeddings, choose the sentence that is closest ot eh center of each cluster centroid as the summary.
-Use can specify how many sentences they would like to be in the summary.
+##### **Method 2: Extractive Model**:
+* Use pre-trained BERT to create sentence embeddings, then perform K-means clustering on the sentence embeddings, choose the sentence(s) closest to the center of cluster centroid as the summary.

-**Method3: Extractive Model**: TextRank
+##### **Method3: Extractive Model**:
+* TextRank, a graph-based approach similar to PageRank based on similarity-weighted link between each pair of sentences

-### **Experimentation**:
+### **Experiments and Results**:

-Detailed experimentation results can be found at /deliverables/msia490_nlp_project_paper.pdf
+* Detailed experimentation results can be found at /deliverables/msia490_nlp_project_paper.pdf

 ## Directory structure